imagineLife/big-site/content/node/process/intro.md

 In most node development use-cases, `process.stdin` means handling process input.
 Take for example, as a start, this command that can be run in [bash](/linux/script-writing/) on a machine that has node installed: `node -e "console.log('this is a string')";`.
 This uses node to [evaluate](https://nodejs.org/dist/latest-v18.x/docs/api/cli.html#-e---eval-script), with the `-e` flag, the subsequent text of the `console.log` message.
 Running this will print `this is a string` to the terminal.

-### Passing The output as input to another script with pipe
+### Using stdin in a node script
-Leveraging the [linux pipe](/linux/streams-pipes), the above script can be passed to a `|` pipe onto _yet another script_.
+The above bash script can be passed to a `|` pipe onto _yet another script_.
 Here's a script that will _consume the stdin_ from above:
 ```js
 // myStdin.js
 console.log('inside stdin.js');